troyfontaine/armhf-alpinelinux/README.md

 A super small Docker image based on [Alpine Linux][alpine].
 The image is only 5 MB and has access to a package repository that is much more complete than other BusyBox based images.
+Included in this version is a qemu binary that allows the container when created on an ARM device to run on an x86/x86_64

 ## How to build for ARMHF?

-You can use this repo directly on a Raspberry Pi to create an ARMHF Alpine Image.
+You can use this repo directly on a Raspberry Pi to create an ARMHF-compatible Alpine Image that can run on other platforms.

 ## Why?